 Partially.
-State publishes some relevant teacher supply data, but does not connect these data to district hiring needs. : AR, CA, CO, CT, DC, DE, FL, HI, IA, KS, LA, MA, MI, MN, MO, NJ, OR, RI, SC, UT, WA, WI
+State publishes some relevant teacher supply data and/or district hiring data, but does not connect these data to highlight teacher shortage and surplus areas. : AR, CA, CO, CT, DC, DE, FL, GA, HI, IA, KS, LA, MA, MI, MN, MO, NE, NJ, OR, RI, SC, UT, VA, WA, WI

 Select another topic